ArthurGareginyan/my-custom-functions/readme.txt

 == Frequently Asked Questions ==
-= Will this Plugin work on my WordPress.com website? = Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.
+= Q. Will this Plugin work on my WordPress.com website? =
+A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

-= How much of PHP code (characters) I can enter in the text field? = I don't limit the number of characters.
+= Q. How much of PHP code (characters) I can enter in the text field? =
+A. I don't limit the number of characters.

-= Can I use this plugin on my language? =
+= Q. Can I use this plugin on my language? =
-Yes.
+A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
 The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

-= What to do if this plugin caused the white screen? = This plugin is not perfect, so there are times when the entered custom code causes the error and white screen.
+= Q. What to do if this plugin caused the white screen? =
+A. This plugin is not perfect, so there are times when the entered custom code causes the error and white screen.
 If this happened with you then do the following.

 Your code stored in the Database of your web-site.
 For getting your code, you can go to the `Database` —> Table "`wp_options`" —> Option "`anarcho_cfunctions_settings`" —> "`option_value`".